xockcin/shopper/NOTES.md

 Ok, now it works.
 Super ugly, but it does exactly what I would like it to do.

 Now the next challenge is to make the form work, which will be tricky, as MS himself has indicated.
 I think the thing to do will probably be to watch his lesson on forms, and why they're tricky, before I try to implement my own form.

+# 8/4/21

+I'm getting to a point where I really want to get this done.
+The next thing I need to do is make it so you can add items with the form.
+No validation or anything.

+But here's the thing: If you can add items to the market, then market items are now part of the state, and there's a lot more I have to do than just make the form work.
+Ideally, what I should do is hook it up to a backend, but I will start just by creating a context.

+The first thing I did was to copy and paste cart-context.js into a new file called market-context.js, which will be similar but not the same.
+The market context does not need a total value, just an item array and methods for adding and removing items.
+Then I will model the Market Provider on the Cart Provider.

+It's going well so far, but I just realized that I'm going to end up with two provider wrappers.
+I don't want to end up in the Wrapper Valley of Doom!
+I suppose that's one reason why people use Redux.